-The beginning of the next academic year fast approaches.
-New radiology residents come aboard and senior residents/ fellows leave for their first real jobs.
-Student debts mount rapidly.
-You have limited funds to join a professional society.
-Is it worth it to join multiple professional societies?
+Student debts are mounting rapidly or you are just starting out in radiology residency.
+You have limited funds to join professional societies.
+Is it worth it to join multiple professional organizations?
 Which ones should they be?

 This article will address these issues since they usually arise around this time of year.
-First, I will discuss why it is important to join a few of the professional societies.
-And then, I will talk about which societies are important to join from both a junior radiology resident and senior resident/fellow perspective as well as which ones are not so necessary.
+First, I will discuss why it is crucial to join a few of the professional societies.
+And then, I will talk about which organizations are essential to participating in from both a junior radiology resident and senior resident/fellow perspective and which ones are not so necessary.
 Let’s start…

 Importance of Joining Radiology Professional Societies

 Why even bother signing up?
-Many of the professional societies offer benefits to the individual and the specialty of radiology.
+Many professional societies offer benefits to the individual and the specialty of radiology.
 For the individual, you may gain access to journal articles, CME credits, discounts on annual meetings, access to scholarships, discounts on insurance rates, and more.
-As for the betterment of the specialty, some of the societies support the ingredients needed to maintain our livelihood.
-For instance, some societies support political action in Washington, D.C to prevent reimbursement cuts, radiology research activities, the creation of appropriateness criteria, radiology residency boards, and more.
-It is very easy to justify joining at least a few of the societies.
+As for the betterment of the specialty, some societies support the ingredients needed to maintain our livelihood.
+For instance, some organizations support political action in Washington, D.C, to prevent reimbursement cuts, radiology research activities, the creation of appropriateness criteria, radiology residency boards, and more.
+It is straightforward to justify joining at least a few of the societies.
 So, let’s talk about the meat of this article- which ones to join?

 Which Professional Societies To Join?